top of page

 Author's note: Thanks for reading and be sure to like and share this post!

-[1] The Unsinkable Molly Brown is about the real-life Margaret Brown, a survivor of the sinking of the RMS Titanic who helped with the ship's evacuation.
-She also worked with the Red Cross in France during and after World War I.
+[1] The Unsinkable Molly Brown is about the real-life Margaret Brown, a socialite and philanthropist who survived the sinking of the RMS Titanic in 1912 and helped with the ship's evacuation.
+A lifelong suffrage and humans rights advocate, she also financially backed several elementary schools, helped establish the first juvenile court in the US, and earned the French Legion of Honor for her work with the American Committee for Devastated France and the Red Cross during and after World War I.

 [2] The Soviet Voskhod 2 (launched on March 18, 1965) was the first two-person space mission in history.
 The mission before it, Voskhod 1 (October 1964), was the first multi-person space mission (it carried a crew of three).